UK Prime Minister decided: Britain will recognise Palestine if Israel fails to stop operations in Gaza

 • Total exclusion of Hamas' participation in future Gaza governments.

-If Israel fails to meet these conditions by September, The United Kingdom will formally recognise Palestine's statehood at the UN General Assembly.
+If Israel will not meet these conditions until September, United Kingdom formally recognise Palestine's statehood at the UN General Assembly.
 Until now, British governments have postponed the decision to recognise the "appropriate moment", but never to indicate a specific term or explicit conditions.

 Israel and the USA Response